Traeger

 - Place a reliable oven thermometer or digital probe near the RTD.

-- Compare displayed temp to actual; if the RTD reads much lower, replace it.
+- Compare the displayed temperature to the actual temperature; if the RTD reads much lower, replace it.

-- At a low setpoint, watch whether pellets continue feeding even when temperature is already above setpoint.
+- At a low setpoint, observe whether pellets continue feeding even when the temperature is already above the setpoint.

-- If auger runs constantly, the controller may have a stuck relay and should be replaced.
+- If the auger runs constantly, the controller may have a stuck relay and should be replaced.

 Advertisements